Sepitus-exe/WKElementaryDark/README.md

 ## Notes for user script writers

-The authors would like to encourage script writers to use these same naming conventions.
+We would like to encourage WaniKani user script writers to use these same naming conventions in their own CSS rules.

 The `--ED-*` variables in the main stylesheet are the external API.
 We will try not to make any breaking changes or delete any of these (though additions